Preceptors model professional behaviors and values for future RDNs.

 - If an affiliation agreement is not already in place between your site and D’Youville College, we will initiate an affiliation agreement and notify the approved preceptor once a fully-executed agreement is in place.

-The D'Youville Dietetics Department is very grateful to each of our clinical preceptors, who provide an excellent learning experience for our students.
+The D'Youville Nutrition and Dietetics Department is very grateful to each of our clinical preceptors, who provide an excellent learning experience for our students.
 We know that without this extraordinary sharing of your time and experience, we could never accomplish our goal of preparing these students to be exemplary RDNs.

 Important Information for Current Preceptors

-and 1200 hours of supervised practice
+the coursework and 1200 hours of supervised practice

-- View the Dietetics Curriculum
+- View the Nutrition and Dietetics Curriculum

 - All preceptors must receive training on the ACEND standards and required knowledge